joeybright/questionbot/README.md

 # questionbot

-A bot for Slack, used to ask anonymous questions.
+A bot for Slack used to ask anonymous questions.

 ## How questionbot Works